chindowns/code-refactor/README.md

 - CSS - styles html elements on the page semantically and support WEB SEO and accesibility
 - Git - version control system to track changes to source code
 - GITHub - hosts reository taht can be deployed to GitHub Pages
+- Photoshop - resize the images to make the images a usable byte size for the browser to load.

 ## Summary
-This application was designed for refactor practice and leaving the web pages in better condition than when I started working on them.
+This project is practice refactoring code and leaving the web pages in better condition than when I started working on it.

 ## Code Snippet
+Added this code snippet to demonstrate the addition of comments and changing classes to elements.
 '''html
 /* Set minimum width in the body to ensure the css maintains formatting */
 body {